jjarthur/Volumetric-Visualization/README.md

 - The Volume number in the GUI dropdown refers to the nth Ray Marching component on the Main Camera.
 - Rendering more volumes increases the rendering cost.
 - Script order matters.
 Place the script that you want to be rendered last after the rest.
+- In order to take a screenshot in a deployed build, a 'Screenshots' folder must be created in the same directory as the executable.

 ## TO DO list:
 - ‘Reset’ button to set objects and player location back to original positions.
 - Add support for any number of volumes.
 - Allow zooming with mouse wheel.
-- Allow slicing from both directions.
+- Allow slicing from both directions on each plane.